Cost of French Doors

 Materials Used

-French door materials also impact your overall costs. uPVC is the cheapest material, with uPVC French doors costing about £700 to £900.
+French door materials also impact your overall costs. uPVC is usually the more budget friendly option, with uPVC French doors costing about £700 to £900.
 On the other hand, solid oak laminate French doors cost almost £2,000 on average.
-Aluminium and softwood French doors fall in the middle of the price range.
+Although there are trade-offs depending which price bracket you choose, while the price for aluminium and softwood French doors usually fall somewhere in the middle.

 If you want a higher-quality French door material, consider having the doors as a smaller feature in your home to keep your overall costs down.